mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

 	    {e.g. `filter=cop:YMCZ0J`}
 	- *`bridge`* (valueless): initiates a bridge to be created to provide applicable nearby API searches in the `suggestedSearches` response object.
 This optional parameter & its related effect on response is not applicable for regions apart from India (IND).
     - *`hyperLocal`* (valueless): This parameter lets the search give results that are hyper-localized to the reference location passed in the `location` parameter.
 This means that nearby results are given higher ranking than results far from the reference location.
 Highly prominent results will still appear in the search results, however theu will be lower in the list of results.
 This parameter will work ONLY in conjunction with the `location` parameter.
 This optional parameter & its related effect on response is not applicable for regions apart from India (IND).
+    - *`responseLang`* (string): This parameter can be used to change the response language.
+        - valid values are:
+            - `hi` for Hindi response.
+            - `en` for English response
+        - By default, for a Hinglish query, the response will be returned in Hindi.
+        -  If the response is to be viewed in English, pass "en" as the value in this parameter.

 ## Response Parameters